Lasting Powers of Attorney

 We offer fixed fees for dealing with Lasting Powers of Attorney, with local home or hospital visits free of charge in cases of infirmity.

-If a person lacks the mental capacity to enter into a Lasting Power of Attorney then the alternative is a Deputyship order known until recently as a Court of Protection Receivership order for the court to decide who should be their receiver and deal with their affairs under the guidance of the court, which could involve the person’s assets being paid into court.
+If a person lacks the mental capacity to enter into a Lasting Power of Attorney then the alternative is a Deputyship Order.
+This was known until recently as a Court of Protection Receivership Order.
+This is where the court to decide who should be their receiver and deal with their affairs under the guidance of the court, which could involve the person’s assets being paid into court.
 We are also experienced in dealing with these applications.

 Both Louise Tomlinson and Lavinia McDonald-Jones are Solicitors with a keen interest in this area of Law.